 For certain regulatory actions, such as those involving decommissioning and waste disposal issues, the regulatory analysis may have to consider consequences that can occur over hundreds, or even thousands, of years.
 The OMB recognizes that special considerations arise when comparing benefits and costs across generations.
 Under these circumstances, the OMB continues to see value in applying discount rates of 3 and 7 percent.
-However, ethical and

-NUREG/BR-0058, Rev. 5, App.
-E, Rev. 0
+However, ethical and technical arguments can also support the use of lower discount rates.
+Thus, if a rule will have important intergenerational consequences, the analyst should consider supplementing the analysis with an explicit discussion of the intergenerational concerns, such as how the regulatory decision will affect future generations.
+Additionally, supplemental information could include a presentation of the costs and benefits at the time in which they are incurred with no present-worth conversion (e.g., no discounting).
+In this case, the resulting net cost should not be calculated.
+Also, the analyst should consider a sensitivity analysis using a lower, but positive, discount rate.

-The stated objectives of the rule are those stated in the preamble (also known as the Statements of Consideration) of the rule.
+The stated objectives of the rule are those stated in the preamble (also known as the Statement of Considerations) of the rule.